 New York Quitclaim Deed Form

 New York quitclaim deed conveys ownership of real property from one party to another without covenants or warranties to protect the property’s new owner.
 It neither assures an unencumbered title nor that the previous owner has a legal interest in the property.
-This is commonly used to correct recording errors or transfer property to a spouse or child.
+This form is commonly used to correct recording errors or transfer property to a spouse or child.

 New York Quitclaim Deed Form

 New York quitclaim deed conveys ownership of real property from one party to another without covenants or warranties to protect the property’s new owner.
 It neither assures an unencumbered title nor that the previous owner has a legal interest in the property.
-This is commonly used to correct recording errors or transfer property to a spouse or child.
+This form is commonly used to correct recording errors or transfer property to a spouse or child.

-Last updated February 7th, 2025
+Last updated February 28th, 2025

 New York quitclaim deed conveys ownership of real property from one party to another without covenants or warranties to protect the property’s new owner.
 It neither assures an unencumbered title nor that the previous owner has a legal interest in the property.
-This is commonly used to correct recording errors or transfer property to a spouse or child.
+This form is commonly used to correct recording errors or transfer property to a spouse or child.

 1. Home »